 Serve you a 15-Day Pay or Quit Notice without also giving you an impact declaration form to fill out and 15 business days to respond.

-Again, remember that state rent relief funds are available to help you pay that 25% minimum or even more.
-If your landlord receives funds as part of the state’s rental assistance program, which requires them to waive 80% of your rent debt, the landlord can never recover the remaining COVID-19 rent debt.
+Again, remember that state rent relief funds are available to help you pay 100% of your back rent.
+If your landlord receives funds as part of the state’s rental assistance program on your behalf, the landlord can never take you to court over that debt or evict you over it.

-State of CA resources for tenants on SB 91 protections
+State of CA resources for tenants on AB 832 protections

 - State of CA Housing Is Key website